drirodri/users-api/README.md

 ---

 **Note**: This is a study project.
-The focus is on learning NestJS patterns, authentication flows, and security best practices.
-Always follow security guidelines when implementing authentication in production applications.
+The focus is on learning NestJS patterns, authentication flows, authorization patterns, and security best practices.
+Always follow security guidelines when implementing authentication and authorization in production applications.